 Sorting household bills and paperwork may take a full day or two in itself.
 Make files for really essential documents – one file for moving information and one for other important documents.
 Some items you may be able to photograph or scan to keep a digital record, rather than a hard copy.

 If your wardrobes are bulging, this tip from a professional organiser friend of mine might help; a few weeks before you move, turn all the hangers around the wrong way in your wardrobe.
 When you wear, wash and return an item, put the hanger the right way around – you’ll soon start to see which clothes you are wearing regularly and the ones you haven’t worn in a long time.
 So perhaps you could sell, donate to charity or take to the local recycling depot the clothes you’re not using.
+Or you could even use online recycling sites to sell iPads, smartphones, and other electronics you no longer use.

 In this digital age, hard copy books, CDs and DVDs are other possessions you might be able to donate or sell.
 Ultimately, the less possessions you have, the easier and cheaper the moving process will be – and you’ll arrive at your next home feeling lighter!